FrankDattalo/Flisp/README.md

 ## TODO

-- Implementation of Sets, Vectors, Maps, and a module system.
+- Implementation of Sets, Vectors, and Maps.
 - Implementation of REPL.
 - Implementation of Command Line Runner.